-MDOH 5101 - Interprofessional Education and Interprofessional Collaboration - 0.27 credit hours: This course is designed to provide students with the ability to communicate effectively, maintain a climate of mutual respect and shared values, apply relationship-building values and the principles of team dynamics, develop knowledge of one's own role and those of other professions in an interprofessional team to plan and deliver patient-/ population-centered care.
-This includes concepts in Interprofessional Education and Interprofessional Collaborative Practice.
+MDOH 5301 - Interprofessional Education and Interprofessional Collaborative Practice - 0.75 credit hours: This course is designed to provide students with the ability to communicate effectively, maintain a climate of mutual respect and shared values, apply relationship-building values and the principles of team dynamics, develop knowledge of one's own role and those of other professions in an interprofessional team to plan and deliver patient-/ population-centered care.

-MDOH 5102 - Scientific Practice - 1.47 credit hours: This course is designed to allow critical thinking, problem-solving, quantitative knowledge and reasoning (including analysis of data, appraisal of evidence, synthesis and integration of new information) to the practice of dentistry.
-This includes concepts in Evidence-Based Dentistry, Occlusion and Articulation, Dental Materials and Operative Dentistry.
+MDOH 5302 - Scientific Practice - 2.75 credit hours: This course is designed to cultivate critical thinking, problem-solving, quantitative knowledge and reasoning (including analysis of data, appraisal of evidence, synthesis and integration of new information) to the practice of dentistry.

-MDOH 5103 - Biomedical Sciences in Dentistry - 36.16 credit hours: This course is designed to allow students to apply knowledge of molecular, biochemical, cellular and systems-level mechanisms that maintain homeostasis and of the dysregulation of these mechanisms to the prevention, diagnosis and management of disease in the dental patient.
-This includes concepts in Oral Medicine, Biomedical Sciences, Dental Sciences, Principles of Embryology & Histology, Molecular Cell Biology: Principles, Molecular Cell Biology: Metabolism, Principles of Anatomy, Head and Neck Anatomy, Principles of Microbiology & Immunology, Principles of Pharmacology, Genetics & Pathology, Cardiopulmonary Systems, Regulatory Systems, Urinary/Renal System, Musculoskeletal & Integument Systems and Gastrointestinal System.
+MDOH 5303 - Biomedical Sciences and Dental Sciences - 26.25 credit hours: This course is designed to allow students to apply knowledge of molecular, biochemical, cellular and systems-level mechanisms that maintain homeostasis and of the dysregulation of these mechanisms to the prevention, diagnosis and management of disease in the dental patient, including concepts in biomedical and dental sciences.

-MDOH 5104 - Professionalism and Ethical Practice - 1.63 credit hours: This course is designed to develop professional values, ethical principles, self- assessment and apply legal principles and regulatory concepts to address the oral health needs of individual patients and the community.
-This includes concepts in Dental Ethics, Dental Professionalism and Behavioral Science.
+MDOH 5304 - Professionalism, Ethical Practice, and Behavioral Sciences - 1.75 credit hours: This course is designed to allow students to develop professional values, ethical principles, behavioral sciences, self- assessment, and apply legal principles and regulatory concepts to address the oral health needs of individual patients and the community.

-MDOH 5105 - Oral Health Care Delivery - 0.5 credit hours: This course is designed to help students function successfully in a multicultural work environment, manage and educate a diverse patient population, promote, improve and maintain the health of dental patients, apply principles and philosophies of patient management, recognize different models of health care delivery and leadership of an oral health care team, to address and/or solve population-based health issues using the public health principles of assessment, policy development and assurance.
-This includes concepts in Dentistry in the Community.
+MDOH 5305 - Oral Health Care Delivery - 1 credit hour: This course is designed to help students function successfully in a multicultural work environment, manage and educate a diverse patient population, promote, improve and maintain the health of dental patients, apply principles and philosophies of patient management, recognize different models of health care delivery and leadership of an oral health care team, to address and/or solve population-based health issues using the public health principles of assessment, policy development and assurance.

-MDOH 5106 - Person-centered care - 0.05 credit hours: This course is designed to provide students with the necessary skill to assess and manage the oral health care needs of patients within the scope of general dentistry in all stages of life (infants, children, adolescents, adults, geriatric patients and patients with special needs).
-This includes concepts in Oral Medicine, Clinical Practice and Oral Health Concepts.
+MDOH 5306 - Person Centered-Care - 3 credit hours: This course is designed to provide students with the skills required to assess the health care needs of patients within the scope of general dentistry in all stages of life (infants, children, adolescents, adults, geriatric patients and patients with special needs).

-MDOH 5107 - Skills Acquisition - 1.27 credit hours: This course is designed to allow the students to go through the cognitive and associative stages of skills' acquisition.
-This would include communication principles in the care of dental patients, the fundamental concepts of infection control, prevention and oral hygiene instruction and basic dental assisting skills.
-It will also cover fundamental principles and concepts of dental materials science and cognitive, associative and autonomous stages of basic theory and techniques of operative dentistry.
-This includes concepts in Occlusion and Articulation, Dental Materials, Oral Medicine, Oral Health Concepts and Operative Dentistry.
+MDOH 5307 - Skills Acquisition - 3.5 credit hours: This course is designed to guide students through the cognitive and associative stages of skills acquisition.
+It will cover fundamental principles and concepts of dental materials science and cognitive, associative and autonomous stages of basic theory and techniques in dentistry, including communication principles in the care of dental patients, the fundamental concepts of infection control, prevention and oral hygiene instruction and basic dental assisting skills.